dibyendumajumdar/ravi/README.rst

 * Ravi will only execute JITed code from the main Lua thread; any secondary threads (coroutines) execute in interpreter mode.
 * In JITed code tailcalls are implemented as regular calls so unlike the interpreter VM which supports infinite tail recursion JIT compiled code only supports tail recursion to a depth of about 110 (issue #17)
+* Debug api and hooks are not supported in JIT mode

 History
 =======